A46 Newark to Widmerpool Improvement

 Parts of the following roads have been permanently closed as part of the scheme design;

 - Closes Side Lane, East Bridgford

 - Millfield Lane, Thorpe

-Many of the lengths of footpaths / bridleways have been in place for some time but on safety grounds could not be open.
-The points where they connect to junctions at either end were not completed.
-These rights of way will, over the next few months, gradually become safe for use and will be re-opened.
-The following footpaths have been closed - See Notice (35KB PDF):
+Many of the footpaths and bridleways have been in place for some time but on safety grounds could not remain open.
+Many of the rights of way which were closed during construction have reopened as it became safe to do so.
+The following footpaths have been closed permanently - See Notice (35KB PDF):